iamthenoah/ProductivityEnchantments/README.md

 #### Feel free to suggest anything in the comments section.

 #### Dont's forget to check out the mod's configs to adjust things to your liking.

+#### Please infrom me of any issues here: https://github.com/Than00ber/ProductivityEnchantments/issues.
+Provide crash logs or a description of what the problem is, this helps a lot.